KRMcDonald/KRMcDonald/README.md

 You can find my LinkedIn [here](https://www.linkedin.com/in/kylamcdonald/).

-Some learning materials I've used on my journey recommend:
+Some learning materials I've used on my journey and recommend:
 - [DataCamp](https://app.datacamp.com/) - I used this mainly for SQL, but they have lots of other material
 - [8 Week SQL Challenge](https://8weeksqlchallenge.com/)
 - [100 Days of Code: The Complete Python Pro Bootcamp](https://www.udemy.com/course/100-days-of-code/)